 The Nurse Practitioner

 The Nurse Practitioner (NP) option is designed for students who want to be advanced practice nurses and provide primary care, with an emphasis on health promotion and illness prevention.
 In addition to the core courses, students learn to manage the health care of target populations through course and clinical activities with concentrated studies to become:

 - Adult-Geriatric Nurse Practitioners

 The Nurse Practitioner plan of study requires a minimum of 44 credit hours.
 In addition to the 12 credit hours of core coursework, a greater understanding of the advanced practice role is accomplished through completion of the remaining 32 credit hours.
 Students learn to manage the health care of target populations through course and clinical activities focusing on adult-geriatric, family, pediatric, women’s health or psychiatric-mental health.
 Students have residency with their chosen population for at least 600 clinical hours.
 The program requires summer study.

 The Nurse Educator

 The Nurse Educator option is designed for nurses who want to teach in nursing programs, staff development or community education.
 Graduates with educator preparation will be eligible to sit for the certification exam by the National League for Nursing after completing the required two years of faculty experience.

 The MSN Nurse Educator plan of study requires a minimum of 41 credit hours.
-In addition to the 12 credit hours of core coursework, students complete clinical activities by serving the chosen population for a total of 256 clinical hours.
+In addition to the 12 credit hours of core coursework, students complete clinical activities by serving the chosen population for at least 200 clinical hours.